World Croquet Federation

 Shortly after Stephen became a presence on the tournament circuit in the late 1970s, he began to develop a grading system for croquet players that was based on the Elo System used for chess.
 The system gradually became an established service to the playing community and grading lists were published annually in the Croquet Gazette.
 Stephen single-handedly maintained the AC grading system until the mid-1990s when Chris Williams offered to help and handed over responsibility completely in 1997.
 In 2007, he took over the GC grading system from Bill Arliss and has maintained it ever since.

 Stephen joined the CA Council in 1980 and quickly became an active and vocal contributor, serving as chairman of several committees, as Sponsorship Officer for several years and then as Chairman of Council from 1990 to 1992.
 With Nigel Aspinall, he was responsible for the introduction of seeding in major events and, to meet rising demand, the extension of the Open Championship from its traditional six day format to the today's nine day format.
 He was elected a Vice-President of the CA in 2001.
 A lawyer by training, Stephen has always had a keen interest in the AC Laws and GC Rules.
 He played a major role in the production of the 6th Edition in 2000 and was the original author of ORLC (the Official Rulings on the Laws of Croquet).
-He was appointed as the CA representive on the WCF Golf Croquet Rules Committee in 2017.
+He was appointed as the CA representive on the WCF Golf Croquet Rules Committee in 2017 and served as Editor of the 5th Edition of the WCF Rules of Golf Croquet which were approved by the WCF Council in July 2018.
 His administative interests became international when he was elected President of the European Croquet Federation in 1998 and were further extended when he was elected to the World Croquet Federation Management Committee in 2009.
 He became the Secretary-General of the WCF in 2013 and was re-appointed for a further four-year term in 2017.

 Stephen has always found great enjoyment in playing, supporting and administering both codes of the game.
 A wonderful temperament, good sportsmanship and excellent demeanor have made him the perfect ambassador for the sport of croquet.